akahramn/Oop-Examples/README.md

 + They provide abstraction.
 + They provide loose coupling: objects are independent from one another.
 + If you want to define potentially required methods and common code, use an abstract class.
 If you just want to define a required method, use an interface.

+4.Polymorphism
++ Polymorphism is the ability of an object to take on many forms.
++ In Java polymorphism is mainly divided into two types:
+  + Compile-time Polymorphism.
+    + Method Overloading: When there are multiple functions with the same name but different parameters then these functions are said to be overloaded.
+Functions can be overloaded by change in the number of arguments or/and a change in the type of arguments.
+  + Runtime Polymorphism
+    + It is also known as Dynamic Method Dispatch.
+It is a process in which a function call to the overridden method is resolved at Runtime.
+This type of polymorphism is achieved by Method Overriding.